Abelian Splittings and JSJ-Decompositions of Bestvina--Brady Groups: Abelian Splittings of Finitely Presented Bestvina--Brady Groups

-\begin{cor} Let $\Gamma$ be a finite simplicial connected graph whose associated flag complex is simply-connected.
-Then $A_{\Gamma}$ splits over an abelian subgroup if and only if $H_{\Gamma}$ splits over an abelian subgroup. \end{cor}
+\begin{cor} Let $\Gamma$ be a finite simplicial connected graph whose associated flag complex is simply connected.
+Suppose that $\Gamma$ has no cut-vertices.
+Then $A_{\Gamma}$ splits over an abelian subgroup if and only if $BB_{\Gamma}$ splits over an abelian subgroup. \end{cor}

-If we see a separating clique of a particular size in the defining graph, then the associated right-angled Artin group and Bestvina--Brady group split as we expect.
+If we see a separating clique of a particular size in the defining graph, then the associated RAAG and Bestvina--Brady group split as we expect.